Blog

 A project for an old friend, this was a short workshop to focus on messages and future directions for the remarkable Union Chapel in Islington.
 The Chapel does a lot of different things for a lot of different people; it’s a world-leading performance venue, a miracle of non-conformist architecture (hence the breadth – it’s circular)…

-Why plant a tree when you could save a life?
-By supporting TreeMad you can do both.
-After 25 years of working with and listening to the poorest communities in Madagascar, Scottish charity Feedback Madagascar’s TreeMad project addresses the short and the long-term threats to the people, plants and animals of Madagascar hand-in-hand.
-The program…
+After 30 years of working with and listening to the poorest communities in Madagascar, Scottish charity Feedback Madagascar’s TreeMad project addresses the short and the long-term threats to the people, plants and animals of Madagascar, all by planting millions of trees.
+Trees are what hold the island together, literally.
+If you plant the right ones…

 Top